abetusk/iao/screenshot-heist/README.md

 This work hopes to add to the conversation about examining the ecosystem that we've developed around digital goods and intellectual property.

-This work is influenced by the artists `01000010`.
+This work is influenced by the artist `01000010`.

 ---